-There are several ways to read text using Narrator.
-The first and simplest way is to use the arrow keys to navigate text if you’re interacting with a document in a word processor, such as Microsoft Word.
+The first and simplest way to read with Narrator is to use the arrow keys to navigate text if you’re interacting with a document in a word processor, such as Microsoft Word.

-You can also use Scan Mode to read text.
-To turn on Scan Mode, press Caps lock + Spacebar.
-Then use the up and down arrow keys to read by line and the left and right arrow keys to read by character.
-To learn more about Scan Mode, see Chapter 3: Using Scan Mode.
+You can also use scan mode to read text.
+To turn on scan mode, press Narrator + Spacebar.
+Then use the up and down arrow keys to read by paragraph and the left and right arrow keys to read by character.
+To learn more about scan mode, go to Chapter 3: Using scan mode.

-When you want more control over what text you read, Narrator provides a series of text reading commands to help navigate and read text.
+When you want more control over what text you read, Narrator provides a series of text-reading commands to help navigate and read text.
 Below are some basics to get you started.
 To view all reading commands, go to Appendix B: Narrator keyboard commands and touch gestures.

 Work with paragraphs, lines, words, and characters